 Swan Canning Riverpark Visitor Satisfaction Survey Report

 Each year, a survey is undertaken of the Swan Canning Riverpark users and visitors’ expectations, the level of satisfaction of the Riverpark features, pattens of use, and areas for improvement in the Riverpark and surrounding foreshore parks.
-The survey was completed in December 2023 with 306 respondents interviewed.
-The average satisfaction was scored at 85.4%.
-Findings of the report will help the department and foreshore land managers to target management actions that can improve community enjoyment of the Riverpark.
+The 2024 survey, completed in December, saw the participation of 350 respondents, an increase of 44 from the previous year.
+The average satisfaction was scored at 92.3 per cent.
+The findings of this report will help guide the department and foreshore land managers in implementing targeted management actions to further enhance community enjoyment of the Riverpark.

 Marli Riverpark: An Interpretation Plan